Training Builds Community.

 Waivers and Disclaimers

-Saturday long runs are organized by the Athens Road Runners.
-If you are not a member, you will be asked to sign a liability waiver at your first Saturday long run.
+Saturday long runs and the relay training group runs are organized by the Athens Road Runners.
+If you are not a member, you will be asked to sign a liability waiver at your first group run.
 The training plans and other ideas presented above are intended solely as suggestions that individuals might choose to consider.
 All runners must make their own decisions about their abilities and limitations; must understand the known dangers of running, including weather, traffic, terrain, health emergencies, and other hazards of running alone or with a group; and must accept the responsibility for all consequences of their decision to run.
 Please consult with your own medical or other advisors before you run.